 Well-written software documentation must contain specific, concise, and relevant information.
 By producing an effective software document, you’ll help create high-quality software with a reduced risk of software development.

 Despite the importance of software documentation, it’s unnecessary to write all types of documents.
-A better approach in documenting is to define your project/product objectives and focus only on the documents that directly help you achieve them.
+A better approach to documenting is to define your project/product objectives and focus only on the documents that directly help you achieve them.

 - Benjamin Brandall, 18 Software Documentation Tools that Do The Hard Work For You, www.process.st, 2020.